sarajuliefrajtova/english-for-designer/02-first-mpression/index.md

 — I enjoy engaging in deep and meaningful conversations, as well as designing digital and physical products that bring a higher purpose to the world.
 I believe understanding yourself, your identity and your purpose is the fundamental matter of your life.
 But the most challenging one, it's the life-time process.

 I believe that every single action, decision leads us to unpredictable way.
-The only way we can deal with this unpredicatabelity is to get on the flow of the life and w
+The only way we can deal with this unpredicatabelity is to get on the flow of the life and accept and work with whatever life serves you.

 ## Featured Projects